isomerpages/moe-bendemeerpri/pages/Learning for Life Programme (LLP).md

 ---
 <h2>Learning for Life Programme (LLP) - Bendemeer’s TEMPO</h2>
 <p>Our Learning for Life programme (LLP) entitled Bendemeer’s TEMPO, is designed
-to foster a love for music and the performing arts, personal growth and positive relationships.</p>
+to foster a love for music and performing arts, personal growth and positive relationships.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/LLP_2025_1.jpg">
 </div>
 <p>Grounded in Positive Education principles, our programme aims to develop
 students’ strengths, resilience and well-being.
-Through music and performing arts education, we inculcate the school values of ASPIRE.</p>
+Through music and performing arts education, we inculcate the school values of ‘ASPIRE’.</p>
 <p>Each letter in the word TEMPO represents the cornerstones of the programme
 as shown below:</p>
 <table style="minWidth: 50px">